MarkoMackic/MarkoMackic/README.md

   * Swiming ( I Really REally love water )
   * Hiking
   * Or just sitting under the tree and waiting for some apple to fall .
+* Observatory learning on these:
+  * Psychology
+  * Philosophy
 * Computer science ( programming and other shit, some of this I've done, some of these I'm exploring )
   * Web and shit
   * Runtimes